 Applicants should submit evidence of superior commitment in athletics and/or recreation within the school and local community.
 Applicants must provide documentation of participation and awards received.
-This should include (but is not limited to) photos, pictorial albums, certificates, flyers, posters, sample letters of reference, memorabilia, evaluations, self-evaluations and videos.
+This should include (but is not limited to) photos, pictorial albums, certificates, flyers, posters, sample letters of reference, memorabilia, evaluations, self-evaluations and videos (Ensure Highlight videos are concise and clearly identify the athlete, identify number etc...).
 Athletes are asked to reflect on how commitment, organization, training and teamwork have allowed them to compete and participate at a high level of Physical Activity.